Singleton

 An assessment of population growth drivers in Singleton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Singleton's population was approximately 17,473 as of November 2025.
-This figure represents an increase of 455 individuals, a rise of 2.7% since the 2021 Census which recorded a population of 17,018.
-The change is inferred from the estimated resident population of 17,447 in June 2024 and an additional 92 validated new addresses since the Census date.
-This results in a population density ratio of 137 persons per square kilometer.
-Natural growth contributed approximately 55.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Singleton's population is around 17,473 as of Feb 2026.
+This reflects an increase of 455 people (2.7%) since the 2021 Census, which reported a population of 17,018 people.
+The change is inferred from the estimated resident population of 17,447 from the ABS as of June 2024 and an additional 92 validated new addresses since the Census date.
+This population level equates to a density ratio of 137 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 55.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a median increase just below national non-metropolitan areas, expecting an expansion of 1,996 persons by 2041 based on the latest annual ERP population numbers, reflecting a total gain of 11.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilizes the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected, with the area expected to increase by 1,996 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.3% in total over the 17 years.

 Frequently Asked Questions - Population